Spanish Prime Minister visits Bucha and Irpin: Russia won’t win this war

 Quote: "Bucha and Irpin show the wounds and scars of Putin's barbarism.
 Russia will not win this war.
 The whole of Spain stands with Ukraine," the caption to the video reads.

-Bucha e Irpín muestran las heridas y cicatrices de la barbarie de Putin.
+Bucha e Irpín muestran las heridas y cicatrices de la barbarie de Putin.— Pedro Sánchez (@sanchezcastejon) February 23, 2023

 Rusia no va a ganar esta guerra.